Danny Szetela

-Daniel Gregory Szetela (born June 17, 1987) is an American soccer player who currently plays for Morris Elite SC in USL League Two.
+Daniel Gregory Szetela (born June 17, 1987) is a former American soccer player.

 Club career

 Columbus Crew

 In 2002, Szetela entered USSF's Bradenton Academy, graduating in May 2004.
 He then signed with Major League Soccer, but because he signed after the annual draft had taken place, his rights were made available to teams in a weighted lottery instead, with Columbus Crew ending up with his rights.
 His desire to play for his hometown club, the MetroStars, went unfulfilled.
 Joining in mid-season, Szetela appeared in eight regular season and two playoff games, while recording a solitary assist.
 In 2005, Szetela struggled to get on the field with the Crew.
 During 2006, he was beset by injury troubles and only saw four games for Columbus.

 Europe

 On August 31, 2007, Szetela was signed by Racing de Santander, in the Spanish Primera División.
 Szetela made his official debut with the Spanish club on November 14, in a scoreless draw against Málaga CF in the Copa del Rey.
 On January 29, 2008, Szetela was loaned out to Serie B side Brescia Calcio until June 30, 2008, with the option to purchase at the end.
-Szetela made his debut for Brescia Calcio on February 9, playing the last five minutes in a 4-2 comeback victory.
+Szetela made his debut for Brescia Calcio on February 9, playing the last five minutes in a 4–2 comeback victory.
 He made ten appearances total in Serie B.

 Szetela extended his loan to Brescia Calcio through June 2009 on July 18, 2008.
 He scored his first goal for Brescia, his first professional goal in league play, on October 18, 2008, against Triestina.
 He returned to Spain on July 13, 2009.
 However, the Spanish side decided against renewing his contract.